Configuring a Password Policy

 You can configure a robust password policy, including rules for password expiration, reuse, and complexity, by configuring the following engine variables.
 See the engine variables overview for information on working with engine variables.

-When configuring the settings described below, you can use the sdb-admin tool (sdb-admin update-config ...) so that configuration changes are written to the .cnf file and will persist across any server reboots.
+When configuring the settings described below, you can use the sdb-admin tool (sdb-admin update-config ...) so that configuration changes are written to the .cnf file and persist across any server reboots.

 For example, to set passwords to expire after two weeks: